Students with Special Needs

 The Office of Residential Life provides housing accommodations for students with disabilities in conjunction with the Student and Accessibility Services (SEAS) office.
 More information can be found on the Special Housing Accommodations and Process page, on the SEAS website, or by calling (401) 863-9588.

 Housing for Students who Identify as Gender Variant or Transgender

 First Year Students

-Any student who has a gender or gender identity related concern can speak with the Director of Residential Programs about housing option by phone or email.
+Any student who has a gender or gender identity related concern can speak with the Associate Director of Residential Life about housing option by phone or email.
 After this conversation, which will include a discussion about type of room, room location, bathroom facilities and roommate matching options, a housing assignment will be made in a first year housing area.
 During this process a student may opt out of any accommodations offered.

 All residential staff receives education and training around gender identity and gender expression.

 Upper-class students select housing through the Housing Lottery held each spring and students have the option to select gender neutral housing assignments.